davebyrne/ruby-multiprocessing_pool/README.md

 A process-based parallisim library for Ruby inspired by Python's [multiprocessing.Pool](https://docs.python.org/3/library/multiprocessing.html).
 MRI Ruby has a Global Interpretor Lock which prevents multiple threads from concurrently running.
 This gem will spawn a group of independant worker processes which will effectively side-step the Global Interpretor Lock and allow true parallelism while hiding the complexity of multi-process IPC.

+Ruby 3.x introduces a experimental support for [Ractors](https://docs.ruby-lang.org/en/3.1/ractor_md.html) which allows parallel execution in a single process.
+Please look at the `ractor` branch of this repository to see an implementation of the same API using Ractors in addition to Process based parallelism.

 ## Installation

 Add this line to your application's Gemfile: